-- 67. Wood floor and roof trusses shall be designed in accordance with approved engineering practice, and shop drawings shall be prepared by a registered design professional.
+- 68. Wood floor and roof trusses shall be designed in accordance with approved engineering practice, and shop drawings shall be prepared by a registered design professional.
 Trusses shall not be cut, notched, spliced, drilled or otherwise altered without the approval of a registered design professional.
 All changes to approved truss layouts and designs must be submitted for review and approval prior to installation.
-Sections R502.11 and R802.10 - 68.
+Sections R502.11 and R802.10 - 69.
 Prefabricated I-joists.
-I joist layouts and schedules, and all changes thereof, shall be submitted for review and approval prior to installation.
-Sections R106.1 and R502.1.2. - 69.
-Floor sheathing.
+I-joist layouts and schedules, and all changes thereof, shall be submitted for review and approval prior to installation.
+Sections R106.1 and R502.1.2.

+- 70. Floor sheathing.
 Maximum allowable spans and minimum thicknesses required for lumber used as floor sheathing shall conform to Tables R503.1, R503.2.1.1(1), and R503.2.1.1(2).
-Section R503. - 70.
-Decks: Decks when supported by attachment to an exterior wall shall be positively connected to the primary system for both vertical and lateral loads by means of a minimum 1⁄2 inch, galvanized or stainless lag screws or bolts in accordance with Table R507.2.
-Such lag screws and bolts shall be placed in accordance with Figure R507.2.1(1).
-In addition, hold-down tension devices shall be required to be installed per Figure R507.2.3(1) or Figure R507.2.3(2).
-Decks with cantilevered framing members shall be designed and constructed to resist uplift resulting from the full live load acting on the cantilevered portion of the framing.
-Joists supporting decking shall be spaced in accordance with Table R507.4, and decking shall be fastened with not less than (2) 8d threaded nails or (2) No. 8 wood screws.
+Section R503. - 71.
+Decks: When supported by attachment to an exterior wall, decks shall be positively connected to the primary system for both vertical and lateral loads by means of a minimum 1⁄2 inch, galvanized or stainless lag screws or bolts in accordance with Table R507.9.1.3(1).
+Such lag screws and bolts shall be placed in accordance with Figure R507.9.1.3(2).
+In addition, hold-down tension devices shall be required to be installed per Figure R507.9.2(1) or Figure R507.9.2(2).
+Framing members may be cantilevered up to 25% of the allowable span (or the maximum length per Table R507.6 for joists, whichever is less) unless otherwise designed and constructed to resist uplift resulting from the full live load acting on the cantilevered portion of the framing in accordance with accepted engineering practice.
+Joists supporting decking shall be spaced in accordance with Table R507.6, and decking shall be fastened with not less than (2) 8d threaded nails or (2) No. 8 wood screws.
 Decks that do not meet the above requirements shall be designed and constructed as a self-supporting structure.
-Section R507 - 71.
+Sections R301.1.3 and R507 - 72.
 Wall bracing.
 Changes to prescriptive wall bracing plans, and/or changes to a lateral design by a registered design professional, shall be submitted as plan revisions for review and approval prior to installation.
-Sections R106.1.3, R106.3.4, R106.4, and R602.10 - 72.
-Braced wall panel connections.
-Braced panels shall be connected to floor framing or foundations in accordance with R602.10.8, and roof framing in accordance with R602.10.8.2

-73. Wall studs shall be continuous from support at the sole plate to a support at the top plate to resist loads perpendicular to the wall.
+Sections R106.1.3, R106.3.4, R106.4, and R602.10 - 73.
+Braced wall connections and support.
+Braced panels shall be connected to floor framing or foundations in accordance with R602.10.8 and roof framing in accordance with R602.10.8.2.
+Braced wall panel support shall be provided per R602.10.9.
+Braced wall line sills shall be anchored to foundations in accordance with Sections R403.1.6 and R602.11.1. - 74.
+Wall studs shall be continuous from support at the sole plate to a support at the top plate to resist loads perpendicular to the wall.
 The support shall be a foundation or floor, ceiling or roof diaphragm or shall be designed in accordance with acceptable engineering practice.
 Exception: Jack studs, trimmer studs and cripple studs at openings in walls that comply with Table R602.7(1) and R602.7(2).
 Section R602.3

 Stud size, height and spacing shall be in accordance with Table R602.3(5).
-Section R602.3.1
+Section R602.3.1 Exceptions: